Business Standard

 Torture in police custody is “routine” in India, experts say, and is mostly used to coerce suspects to give up information and build evidence during an investigation

-At least 17,146 people were reported to have died in judicial and custody–nearly five a day, on average–in cases registered in the decade to March 2020, according to the latest data from the Human Rights Commission (NHRC).
-This year alone, in the seven months to July 2020, the NHRC reported 914 deaths in custody, 53 of these in custody.
+At least 17,146 people were reported to have died in judicial and police custody–nearly five a day, on average–in cases registered in the decade to March 2020, according to the latest data from the National Human Rights Commission (NHRC).
+This year alone, in the seven months to July 2020, the NHRC reported 914 deaths in custody, 53 of these in police custody.

-On June 23, a father-son duo in Tamil Nadu’s Thoothukudi district died allegedly due to injuries caused by brutality.
+On June 23, a father-son duo in Tamil Nadu’s Thoothukudi district died allegedly due to injuries caused by police brutality.
 The two had had an altercation when the police ordered them to shut their mobile accessories shop during a lockdown curfew.
 The case made headlines and revived demands for police accountability–the Madras High Court ordered a probe, and the case was eventually handed over to the Central Bureau of Investigation (CBI).
 Earlier, in February, a Dalit man in Barmer, Rajasthan, had allegedly been killed in police custody after having been detained on theft charges.

 Torture in police custody is “routine” in India, experts say, and is mostly used to coerce suspects to give up information and build evidence during an investigation.
 It is also used by jail officials to settle scores with suspects they consider “troublesome”.
 The absence of laws against custodial torture, lack of reforms in police governance and accountability, underdeveloped interrogation and forensic techniques, and limited options for the prosecution of erring officials are to blame, experts say.